dbdean/dbdean_com/README.md

 [MDataSc]: https://www.uq.edu.au/study/program.html?acad_prog=5660
 [coderdojo]: https://coderdojobrisbane.com.au/

-## I do medical machine learning
+## I (used to) do medical machine learning

-I have recently done some machine-learning consultation work with two exciting medical machine-learning start-ups, [Wink Health][wink] in California, and [M3dicine][stethee] in Brisbane.
+In the past, I have done some machine-learning consultation work with two exciting medical machine-learning start-ups, [Wink Health][wink] in California, and [M3dicine][stethee] in Brisbane.
 It's great to be able to help medical professionals and the general population to get